Best Mouse Pad of 2021

 This review is lead by our expert tester Austin Palmer, who has been using computers since his great grandmother introduced them to him at the age of five.
 After over two decades of experience in building and diagnosing computers, he has logged well over 10,000 hours of screen and mouse time and is well versed in the frustrations that using inadequate computer equipment can bring.

-After purchasing the top mouse pads on the market in 2020, we put our comprehensive test plan into action.
+After purchasing the top mouse pads on the market, we put our comprehensive test plan into action.
 Our panel of judges used each pad extensively, up to 12 hours a day, and compared how well and how accurately mice tracked and noted if their quiet office was disrupted by scraping mouse feet.

 Analysis and Test Results

-To track down the best mouse pad on the market in 2020, we focused primarily on the properties of the top work surface.
-We divided our evaluation of the surface into glide, noise, and tracking metrics, and composed different side-by-side tests for each.
+To track down the best mouse pad on the market, we focused primarily on the properties of the top work surface.
+We divided our evaluation of the surface into glide, noise, and tracking metrics and composed different side-by-side tests for each.
 We even blindfolded our judges for a handful of tests to help work towards our goal of impartiality.
 We used our extensive computer experience and analytical senses to evaluate each product and determine which came out on top.

 Since the invention of the first mouse mat, the top work surface has been the main focus.
 When older mice used a physical ball that rotated rollers inside the mouse housing, it was essential to have a smooth and clean surface to optimize tracking.
 That same thought process still holds true nowadays for optical and laser mice, but now we get to add personal preference into the mix since mouse technology has advanced.